maoz-grossman/Chord-recognition/README.md

 <h4>Preprocess Techniques:</h4>

 <h5>Less successful techniques </h5>
 <h6>1.
 Mfcc - </h6>

-In sound processing, the mel-frequency cepstrum (MFC) is a representation of the short-term power spectrum of a sound, based on a linear cosine transform of a log power spectrum on a nonlinear mel scale of frequency.
+***In sound processing, the mel-frequency cepstrum (MFC) is a representation of the short-term power spectrum of a sound, based on a linear cosine transform of a log power spectrum on a nonlinear mel scale of frequency.
 Mel-frequency cepstral coefficients (MFCCs) are coefficients that collectively make up an MFC.
-They are derived from a type of cepstral representation of the audio clip (a nonlinear "spectrum-of-a-spectrum").
+They are derived from a type of cepstral representation of the audio clip (a nonlinear "spectrum-of-a-spectrum").***
 (from https://en.wikipedia.org/wiki/Mel-frequency_cepstrum)

 <h5>More successful techniques</h5>
 <h6>Harmonic pitch class profiles (HPCP) - </h6>
-is a group of features that a computer program extracts from an audio signal, based on a pitch class profile—a descriptor proposed in the context of a chord recognition system.
+***is a group of features that a computer program extracts from an audio signal, based on a pitch class profile—a descriptor proposed in the context of a chord recognition system.
 HPCP are an enhanced pitch distribution feature that are sequences of feature vectors that, to a certain extent, describe tonality, measuring the relative intensity of each of the 12 pitch classes of the equal-tempered scale within an analysis frame.
-Often, the twelve pitch spelling attributes are also referred to as chroma and the HPCP features are closely related to what is called chroma features or chromagrams.
+Often, the twelve pitch spelling attributes are also referred to as chroma and the HPCP features are closely related to what is called chroma features or chromagrams.***
 (https://en.wikipedia.org/wiki/Harmonic_pitch_class_profiles)

+<h5>results</h5>
+On average the best results we got were from the knn algorithm, with an average accuracy of ~96 percent Second place went to the SVM algorithm, with an average accuracy of ~95 percent Not far from it in third place is  'Decision tree', with ~95 percent accuracy on average And last but not least, the 'Adaboost' algorithm with ~94 percent accuracy on average.